Maria Caetano

 Maria da Conceição Cortes de Moura Padrão Caetano (born 7 November 1986) is a Portuguese dressage rider.
-She competed at two World Equestrian Games (in 2014 and 2018), and at six European Dressage Championships, from 2009 through 2019.
+She competed at two World Equestrian Games (in 2014 and 2018), and at six European Dressage Championships, from 2009 through 2018.

 Caetano's current career-high championship result is 6th place achieved in team dressage at the 2017 European Championships.
-Her best individual finish is 22nd place from the same event.
+Her best individual finish is 21nd place from the same event.

+Caetano was selected to represent Portugal at the 2020 and 2024 Olympic Games.